CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 These instructions allow to access to main memory, LDS and scratch buffer.
 FLAT instructions fetch address from 2 vector registers that hold 64-bit address.
-FLAT instruction presents only in GCN 1.1 architecture.
+FLAT instruction presents only in GCN 1.1 or later architecture.

-List of fields for the FLAT encoding (GCN 1.1):
+List of fields for the FLAT encoding (GCN 1.1 - 1.4):

 Bits  | Name     | Description
 ------|----------|------------------------------